peterjurich/technicalwriting/notes/technical writers hq.md

 RELEASE NOTES
 Tech docs distributed that contain bug fixes and added features.
 Keeps readers informed and feeling heard.
 Keep em brief.
 Avoid tech jargon, use plain language.
 Link to FAQs re: added features.
 Don’t be afraid to sound excited!
+Lets users know their feedback was heard.
+Don't be afraid to sound excited about new features Can be released in blog, social media, in-app messaging

 INSTRUCTION PRODUCT MANUALS:
 Diff fr user  bc it focuses on how-to task.
 User guide has that but also non-task questions